Skip to main content

 Compared to a Traditional 401(k) or Traditional IRA

 Traditional 401(k) and traditional IRA accounts allow tax-deductible contributions and tax-deferred growth.
 However, all withdrawals in retirement are taxed as ordinary income.
-The tax benefit is on the front end -- reducing taxable income in the contribution year -- with taxes deferred until distribution.
+The tax benefit is on the front end, reducing taxable income in the contribution year, with taxes deferred until distribution.

 An HSA shares the front-end deduction and the tax-sheltered growth.
 The difference appears at withdrawal: HSA distributions for qualified medical expenses are not taxed.
 Since healthcare tends to be a significant expense in retirement, having a pool of funds that can cover those costs without generating taxable income is a structural difference worth understanding.

-Traditional 401(k) and IRA accounts also require Required Minimum Distributions (RMDs) beginning at age 73, which means account holders must begin withdrawing -- and paying taxes on -- a portion of the balance each year.
+Traditional 401(k) and IRA accounts also require Required Minimum Distributions (RMDs) beginning at age 73, which means account holders must begin withdrawing, and paying taxes on, a portion of the balance each year.
 HSAs have no RMD requirement at any age.

 Compared to a Roth 401(k) or Roth IRA

 Roth accounts work in the opposite direction from traditional accounts.
-Contributions are made with after-tax dollars -- no deduction in the contribution year -- but both growth and qualified withdrawals are tax-free.
+Contributions are made with after-tax dollars (no deduction in the contribution year), but both growth and qualified withdrawals are tax-free.
 This structure tends to come up in discussions about people who expect to be in a higher tax bracket in retirement than they are today.

 The HSA provides a tax deduction on contributions that the Roth does not, while also offering tax-free withdrawals for qualified medical expenses.
 In that narrow comparison, the HSA provides tax-free treatment on both ends for medical spending.
-The Roth, however, offers tax-free withdrawals for any purpose in retirement -- not limited to medical expenses.
+The Roth, however, offers tax-free withdrawals for any purpose in retirement, not limited to medical expenses.
 Each account has a different strength depending on what the funds are ultimately used for.

 After age 65, HSA funds used for non-medical expenses are taxed as ordinary income (similar to a traditional IRA withdrawal) but carry no additional penalty.
-The Roth has no such distinction -- all qualified withdrawals are tax-free regardless of purpose.
+The Roth has no such distinction.
+All qualified withdrawals are tax-free regardless of purpose.

 Compared to a 529 Education Savings Plan

 A 529 plan is designed for education expenses.
-Contributions are made with after-tax dollars (no federal deduction, though some states offer one), growth is tax-free, and withdrawals for qualified education expenses -- tuition, room and board, books, and some K-12 costs -- are tax-free.
+Contributions are made with after-tax dollars (no federal deduction, though some states offer one), growth is tax-free, and withdrawals for qualified education expenses (tuition, room and board, books, and some K-12 costs) are tax-free.

 If 529 funds are used for non-qualified expenses, the earnings portion is subject to income tax plus a 10% penalty.
 Recent legislation allows limited rollovers from a 529 to a Roth IRA under certain conditions, but the amounts and eligibility requirements are restrictive.

-The HSA and 529 serve different purposes -- healthcare and education, respectively.
+The HSA and 529 serve different purposes (healthcare and education, respectively).
 The HSA has broader flexibility after age 65 since it can be used for any expense (with ordinary income tax on non-medical withdrawals).
 A 529 remains restricted to education-related spending outside of the limited Roth rollover provision.
-Neither is inherently better -- they address different needs.
+Neither is inherently better.
+They address different needs.

 Compared to a Taxable Brokerage Account